|Enewsletter • March 17, 2010|

 Now that the weather is getting better, you too can be a part of this progress!
-If you’d like to leaflet, but would prefer to be joined by someone when you start out, please email Anne – anne (at) veganoutreach (dot) org – and she’ll do her best to put you in touch with a local VO representative.
+If you’d like to leaflet, but would prefer to be joined by someone when you start out, please email us at info (at) veganoutreach (dot) org and we’ll do our best to put you in touch with a local VO representative.

 Link of the Week

 Jessica: “I just purchased a Marshmallow Treat from Whole Foods that is organic, vegan, gluten free and delicious!
 It’s so yummy and a quick bite to eat while you’re in the office or heading off somewhere.”

 Notes from All Over

 New survey finds that 69% of people are willing to pay more for “ethical” food, and that 91% of those include animal welfare in their criteria for considering food “ethical.”
 Also, 21% said “vegetarian” is important or very important to them, and 14% said “vegan” is important or very important to them.
 Full report (PDF).

 at Texas Tech.
 After reading it, I made the